 Our Mission Statement

-To provide clients with healthy, high-quality Havanese puppies.
+To provide clients with healthy, well bred & highly social Havanese puppies.

 To offer exceptional customer service to all of our clients.
 To educate, guide and inform them in all aspects of ownership, rearing and training of their Havanese puppy.